 The difference we aim to make

-We aim to work together to bring about the following outcomes:
+We want to see a significant reduction in suicide in England.
+We think this will happen if we work together to bring about the following outcomes:

 What we do

-- Delivering commitment & influence: We identify public, private and voluntary organisations that can make a difference and we invite them to join us and take action.
+- Deliver commitment & influence: We identify public, private and voluntary organisations that can make a difference and we invite them to join us and take action

-- Mobilising action: We identify the most important issues to work on and we facilitate projects to address them.
-Taking action is the most important contribution a member can make to NSPA.
+- Mobilise action: We identify the most important issues to work on and we facilitate projects to address them

-- Building an active network: We facilitate collaborations between organisations who can achieve more by working together.
+- Build an active network: We facilitate collaborations between organisations who can achieve more by working together

-- Sharing best practice: We share information about what organisations are doing to prevent suicide, support those bereaved by suicide and promote good practice in these areas.
+- Share best practice: We share information about what organisations are doing to prevent suicide, support those bereaved by suicide and promote good practice in these areas

-- Raising awareness & build knowledge: We work to improve the quality and accessibility of data about suicide and help improve the evidence base about what works in suicide prevention and bereavement support.
-We share this intelligence with organisations that can make a difference.
+- Raise awareness & build knowledge: We work to improve the quality and accessibility of data about suicide and help improve the evidence base about what works in suicide prevention and bereavement support.
+We share this intelligence with organisations that can make a difference

-- Improving support: We share information about support available for people in distress and those bereaved or affected by suicide, to increase options and raise awareness of what’s out there.
+- Improve support: We share information about support available for people in distress and those bereaved or affected by suicide, to increase options and raise awareness of what’s out there